Lambda-School-Labs/gitbook-standards/coding/github.md

 GitHub repos shall be named in all lowercase using the following convention:

-* Name: `<Product>-<Team Letter>-<Purpose>-<Postfix>`
+* Repo names must be all lowercase, using only alphanumeric characters and hyphens
+* Format: `<product>-<team letter>-<purpose>-<postfix>`
-* The `Product` name can be stripped of special characters, shortened or otherwise made to be more readable, though it should remain consistent across repositories.
+  * The `Product` name should be stripped of special characters, shortened or otherwise made to be more readable and it must remain consistent across repositories.
   * The `Purpose` must be one of the following
     * `fe` for a front-end repository
     * `be` for a back-end repository
     * `ds` for a data science repository
     * `mobile` for a cross-platform mobile repository
     * `ios` for an iOS specific mobile repository
     * `android` for an Android specific mobile repository
     * `site` for a static website associated with the product
   * The `Postfix` is an arbitrary string that can be appended when multiple repositories with the same purpose are required for a particular product.

 #### Examples